 AND . . . . . for those of us who might be described as well intentioned, but relationally challenged, ways to -

-Now that we have more than a few years and probably more than a few ups and downs under our belts, it is the perfect time for finding specific viewpoints, tools, techniques, skills that are just right for us to really transform everyday relationship problems into opportunities -
+Now that you have more than a few years and probably more than a few ups and downs under your belt, it is the perfect time for finding specific viewpoints, tools, techniques, skills that are just right for us to really transform everyday relationship problems into opportunities -

 So, why should you believe anything that I say about relationship problems?